Azure/Azure-Sentinel/Solutions/PaloAlto-PAN-OS/Playbooks/readme.md

 # Overview

 PAN‑OS is the software that runs all Palo Alto Networks next-generation firewalls.
-This integration will allow your SOC to leverage automation to block traffic to/from specific IP or URL as a response to Microsoft Sentinel incidents.
+This integration will allow your SOC to leverage automation to block traffic to/from specific IP or URL as a response to Azure Sentinel incidents.

 **PAN-OS custom connector** includes [various actions](./PaloAltoCustomConnector#actions-supported-by-palo-alto-custom-connector) which allow you to create your own playbooks from scratch.
 In addition to the connector, there are 3 OOTB **playbooks templates** which leverage it so you can start automating Blocking of IPs an URLs with minimum configurations and effort.
-The OOTB scenarios are leveraging **address objects groups**, which are pre-configured to be refferenced to Security Policy rules.
+The OOTB scenarios are leveraging **address objects groups**, which are pre-configured to be referenced to Security Policy rules.
 The playbooks will add IPs and URLs as address objects to these groups, so the policies will apply on them.

 <a name="deployall">